nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

       :pen: The samples must be __labelled with a continous number and the box with the project-number and sample set.__

-> Example &ndash; The first sampleset has 20 samples and your project-number is 23-0065:
+> Example &ndash; the first sampleset has 20 samples and your project-number is 23-0065:
 >
 > - The final numbering in the samplesheet would be: __23-0065_001__ up to __23-0065_020__
 > - The sample box must be labeled with __23-0065_01__